BillyNgo/cat-breed-service/README.md

 requests them via the internet.
 The primary goal of this exercise is to structure and build an API that allows users to upload and receive cute cat images.

-Sample .NET Core Web API application implemented with CQRS, Mediator Pattern approach and Domain Driven Design using Clean Architecture.
+This sample .NET Core Web API application implemented with CQRS, Mediator Pattern approach and Domain Driven Design using Clean Architecture.

 ## Architecture: